Skip to content

 See what a line of your terminal pays.

-A line of terminal text won't make rent on its own - but it's real money, it's exactly half, and it's the same rate stads pays for every validated impression.
-Here it is at a typical rate; open the assumptions to use your own.
+A line of terminal text won't make rent on its own - but it's real money, paid at a flat rate stads sets for every validated impression, no matter what the advertiser bid.
+Here it is at typical volume; open the assumptions to use your own.

 Your earning ceiling